MacStadium Network Monitoring

 Monitoring network performance of hosted servers is essential to managing the capabilities of the software running on your Mac servers at MacStadium.
 We provide unlimited bandwidth for every solution at MacStadium so throttling is not an issue, but it’s important for users to also measure the speed and latency of their servers.

-Whether it’s our dedicated Mac mini or Mac Pro rentals, colocated servers that you own, or our hosted private cloud solution, MacStadium has network monitoring tools in place for you to take advantage of.
+Whether it’s our dedicated Mac minis or Mac Pros, colocated servers that you own, or our hosted private cloud solution, MacStadium has network monitoring tools in place for you to take advantage of.

 Dedicated Servers and Colocation Network Monitoring

 A standard feature of MacStadium dedicated servers is the ability to review network statistics for each individual hosted Mac server.
 Every account at MacStadium includes a set of network utilization graphs attached to each subscription.